ICSE-Watch-Parties/2021/_watch_party_announcements/Europe/Netherlands/delft-serg.md

 For more information on the coronavirus measures at the university, checkout the special [TU Delft corona webpage]{:target="_blank"}.

+## Cancellation policy

+Due to the current health situation, we may have to scale down our event.
+In the worst-case scenario, we may have to cancel the event.
+We are optimistic that it will not be necessary, but we will keep you updated.

 ## How to Get Involved 👷‍♀️👷‍♂️

 Organizing a watch party can be a lot of work.